0golovatyi/0golovatyi/README.md

 425-502-1510 | oleksandr.golovatyi@hotmail.com | https://www.linkedin.com/in/ogolovatyi/

-## HIGHLIGHTS
+## STAFF SOFTWARE ENGINEER

-- Was key contributor to initial design and implementation for mesh key-value storage with automatic conflict resolutions (internally used by Anduril’s core services).
+- Key contributor to initial design and implementation for mesh key-value storage with automatic conflict resolutions (internally used by Anduril’s core services).

 - Brought performance and stability improvements to calls livestreaming (Facebook, Messenger, Instagram), added support for SCTP as media data channel (audio/video in calls), designed and driven project to monitor and measure bandwidth usage in a call.